 Jonathan Leit, Director, New Orleans Office.

 Jonathan joined Alembic in 2006 and established its New Orleans Office in 2007.
 With a background in real estate development, urban planning and organizational development, he works in New Orleans and the Mississippi Gulf Coast to finance and implement neighborhood revitalization projects and provide capacity building assistance to local organizations.
-Highlighted projects include an adaptive reuse of a former school building into a fresh food market with community and office space; a 33-unit affordable infill rental development in Central City; two affordable homeownership developments totaling 70 units in East Biloxi and Pass Christian, Mississippi; creation of business, strategic and fund development plans for organizations in the Lower 9th Ward, Central City and Biloxi; and a range of fundraising efforts totaling more than $2MM in partnership with organizations in New Orleans.
+Highlighted projects include the adaptive reuse of a former school building into a fresh food market with community and office space; affordable rental housing developments in New Orleans; two affordable homeownership developments in East Biloxi and Pass Christian, Mississippi; and the creation of business, strategic and fund development plans for several organizations in Louisiana and Mississippi.
 Previously, Jonathan worked with Partners for Democratic Change, providing technical assistance to local organizations in Eastern Europe and coordinating a range of conflict management projects.
-He holds a Master’s in City Planning from the Massachusetts Institute of Technology and a Bachelor of Arts in History from Columbia University.
+He holds a Master in City Planning from the Massachusetts Institute of Technology and a Bachelor of Arts in History from Columbia University.
 Jonathan is also an adjunct lecturer in Tulane University’s Master of Sustainable Real Estate Development program, and has taught core curriculum and elective courses, including Case Studies in Sustainable Real Estate Development and Topics in Real Estate Finance.

 Mike joined Alembic in 2010 and manages the company’s affordable housing projects in New York City from pre-development through construction.
 Previously, he worked in the international development sector at the Academy for Educational Development in Washington, D.C. and served as a Peace Corps Volunteer in Kazakhstan.
 While in graduate school, Mike was a Summer Development Associate with AvalonBay Communities and a Development Analyst Intern with Enterprise Community Investment.
 Mike graduated from Michigan State University with degrees in International Relations and Spanish.
 He received a Master’s of City and Regional Planning and a MBA from Rutgers University.